kriyative/clojure-emacs-hacks/README.md

 the comfort of Emacs - courtesy of [w3m](http://w3m.sourceforge.net/) and [emacs-w3m](http://www.emacswiki.org/emacs/emacs-w3m).

+Provides the `M-x clojuredocs` command, which will get the symbol at point; or prompt for a symbol name, look it up in the clojuredocs.org and render the results using `w3m`.

 ## Installation

 Just add the following to your `~/.emacs` or `~/.emacs.d/init.el`